kzakrzewski1/Projekt-NPD-22-23/README.md

 - Historical countries, e.g. USSR, Yugoslavia, Czechoslovakia have been assigned their official alpha-3 codes.
 Data pertaining those countries is not available in the csv files accessible in this repository, but if it was added, the program should be able to use it without any modifications.

-- Few countries, due to their unclear situation, have been deleted from country_codes.csv file, which means that their data will not be used at all.
+- Few countries, due to their unclear situation, have not been assigned any code, which means that their data will not be used at all.
   This list includes:
   - Malaysia and Singapore Federation
   - Ryukyu Islands